null

 Provisional admission is to help participants in their search for financial support.
 Many donors require grant applicants to already have provisional acceptance before approving financial support.

 The Blue Nature Alliance will be providing 20 scholarships for the program to participants that (1) represent ocean conservation areas where the Blue Nature Alliance is working or (2) represent sites that contributed to the design of this seminar.
-To be considered for one of these scholarships, please fill out the seminar application and indicate in the corresponding questions if you meet one of the two qualifying conditions.
+To be considered for one of these scholarships, please fill out the seminar application and indicate in the corresponding questions if you meet one of the two qualifying conditions (see below for more information).
 Selection criteria includes ensuring a geographic spread, representation of large-scale marine protected areas (LSMPA’s), and relevance to site management.
-Visit this link to see where Blue Nature Alliance partners: https://www.bluenaturealliance.org/locations/
+If you do not meet any of the priority conditions, we still highly encourage you to apply, as there is still a possibility that you could be awarded a full or partial scholarship.

 Colorado State University does not offer scholarships for the seminar.
 The search for funding is the responsibility of each individual participant and their organization.
 It is important to initiate the search for funding at the time of application, both looking at sources in your country and abroad.